pyxem/pyxem/doc/generate_test_data.rst

 Generate 4D dataset
 -------------------

-It is also possible to make 4 dimensional test datasets using :py:func:`~fpd_data_processing.make_diffraction_test_data.generate_4d_data`.
+It is also possible to make 4 dimensional test datasets using :py:func:`~pixstem.make_diffraction_test_data.generate_4d_data`.
-This function uses the :py:class:`~fpd_data_processing.make_diffraction_test_data.MakeTestData` class to generate the individual images, then this function stacks the images into a 4D stack.
+This function uses the :py:class:`~pixstem.make_diffraction_test_data.MakeTestData` class to generate the individual images, then this function stacks the images into a 4D stack.

 .. code-block:: python

     >>> s = mdtd.generate_4d_data()
     >>> s.plot()

-The signal can be highly customized, a full argument list can be found in the API documentation about the function: :py:func:`~fpd_data_processing.make_diffraction_test_data.generate_4d_data`.
+The signal can be highly customized, a full argument list can be found in the API documentation about the function: :py:func:`~pixstem.make_diffraction_test_data.generate_4d_data`.

 Some of the parameters can vary as a function of probe position, by sending the argument as a NumPy array.
 This NumPy array must have the size as the probe dimension.